 Non-ionised Ammonia is less frequently reported and no good indicator.

-Invertebrate EQR_G is reported by most countries and is mainly sensitive to organic pollution, so easy to use in assessments.
+Invertebrate EQR_G (general impacts) is reported by most countries and is mainly sensitive to organic pollution, so easy to use in assessments.
 Relevant for WFD reporting as well.

 Nutrient enrichment / eutrophication